 The never-ending spiraling rabbit hole that is herbal medicine will be a lifelong journey for me - for once you are on the Plant Path and are engulfed and entranced by their magick and wisdom ~ their medicine, spirits, and songs will never leave your side.

 My perspective on plants has shifted quite a bit these last few years.
-I came into herbal medicine from an allopathic symptom based mindset because that was ingrained in me from 3 semesters of nursing school and my entire upbringing coming from a family of nurses.
+I came into herbal medicine from an allopathic symptom based mindset because that was ingrained in me from 3 semesters of nursing school, my entire upbringing coming from a family of nurses, and growing up in the allopathic medical system.
 I now work with plants based on their spirits, energetics, intentions, physical and ecological effect, and other ways they can support our humanness.